 While news of a child going missing every 40 seconds is sure to churn even the most hardened parent’s stomach, there is some good news in all of this.

-For every horrible headline of a family torn apart by child abduction, there are countless stories not told about children returning home safe and sound.
+For every horrible headline of a family torn apart by child abduction, countless stories are not told about children returning home safe and sound.

 Nearly 90% of children reported missing are legitimately lost, have miscommunicated their plans, or have run away.
 And about 9% are kidnapped by a family member involved in a custody dispute.
 Child abduction by parents is much more common than abduction by strangers.